Tragedy gives way to hope for Jonathan and his family in Sierra Leone

 As the months dragged on, Anicka and John struggled to keep from falling into despair.
 The stress and uncertainty around Jonathan’s future caused them to argue.
 Eventually John decided their only option was to bring Johnathan to church and ask a pastor to pray for him.
 For over a year, John regularly brought Jonathan to church, but there was still no change.

-Nearly drowning in grief, Jonathon’s mother became more and more distant and detached and eventually stopped searching for a cure.
+Nearly drowning in grief, Jonathan’s mother became more and more distant and detached and eventually stopped searching for a cure.
 Her mother-in-law encouraged her not to give up.
 “You might not know what he is going to be in the future with these feet,” she told her.

 The sound of hope on the radio